bonomani/devmon/docs/GRAPHING.md

 Where `cur_conn` is your number of connections you want to graph.

-Then, add "connects=ncv" to TEST2RRD in `hobbitserver.cfg`, as well as the RRD options for connects, via:
+Then, add "connects=ncv" to TEST2RRD in `xymonserver.cfg`, as well as the RRD options for connects, via:

 ```plaintext
 NCV_connects="*:GAUGE"